lucy963w/myaarpmedicare/README.md

-# myAARP Medicare
+# myaarpmedicare

-## Description

-myAARP Medicare is a web application designed to help users navigate their Medicare plans with ease.
+myaarpmedicare is a web application designed to help users navigate their Medicare plans with ease.
 This application provides a streamlined interface for AARP members to view, manage, and optimize their Medicare plans.
 Whether users need to check their coverage, track their healthcare expenses, or find helpful resources, myAARP Medicare makes it easy and convenient.

 The platform is built with a focus on simplicity, accessibility, and user experience, ensuring that users can manage their Medicare needs without hassle.

 ## Features